Read me

 ANDREW : I prefer to feel hated and cast out.
 It gives me purpose.

 As I have already suggested above, Andrew has always had this readiness for self-sacrifice and abandoning of ‘normal’ life, but he indeed has come a long way since the opening scene in the classroom.
-From a boy, who silently bore humiliation and had problems with eye contact, now turned himself into a young musician, who can fight back both against his relatives and against his abusive teacher.
-One may say that Andrew’s performance in the final scene is also revenge for the revenge, but Andrew is playing so masterfully that his drumming changes Fletcher’s attitude to his apprentice.
+From a boy who silently bore humiliation and had problems with eye contact, now turned himself into a young musician who can fight back both against his relatives and against his abusive teacher.
+One may say that Andrew’s performance in the final scene is also revenge for the revenge, but Andrew is playing so masterfully that his drumming changes Fletcher’s attitude toward his apprentice.
 It is not unreasonable to assume that Fletcher’s setup with music was also a part of his plan to forge a new Charlie Parker.
-Andrew is continuing playing not for revenge for the humiliations but to be the greatest.
+Andrew continues playing not for revenge for the humiliations, but to be the greatest.
 After leaving Shaffer Conservatory, Andrew experienced some frustrating times with an inner conflict.
 The acceptance of the idea that Terence Fletcher was no more than an abuser gives birth to a cognitive dissonance that all of Andrew’s efforts were to no avail.
 With a clear understanding of who Fletcher is (another Jo Jones), Neiman plays as he never did before.
 He does not want to be a victim anymore and finally wins the approval of his teacher.

 In contrast to Andrew Neiman, who averts his eyes, behaves confidently, and acts submissive to other people, Fletcher demonstrates another sort of behavior.
 Once he enters the room, the auditorium falls silent: an aura of respect or fear or both.
 It should be said that it is not something extraordinary to dominate people who are your subordinates, much younger than you, and are dependent on your approval or opinion.
 If truth be told, Fletcher never crosses the line with the adults outside Shaffer throughout the story.
 But it is not because they can defend themselves from his abuse, but because he does not care about them: they do not live jazz and are no candidates for the next Buddy Rich.
-In a narrow means, Fletcher’s behavior is directly correlated with his work, and his purpose in life.
+In a narrow sense, Fletcher’s behavior is directly correlated with his work and his purpose in life.
 On the one hand, it is easy to regard this character as an evident villain, who humiliates his students and breaks them down only for self-affirmation.
-On the other, his behavior is backed by a particular system, which can be defined.
+On the other hand, his behavior is backed by a particular system, which can be defined.

 The truth is I don’t think people understand what it is I did at Shaffer.
 I wasn’t there to conduct.
 Any idiot can move his hands and keep people in tempo.
 No, it’s about pushing people beyond what’s expected of them.
 And I believe that is a necessity.
 Because without it you’re depriving the world of its next Armstrong.
 Its next Parker.